 I've Downsized My Life – The condo we live in is actually bigger than our house by about 200 sq. ft., but it has one less room, which was my office.
-So, the rooms we have are bigger, but we have less places to hide all of our stuff.
+So, our rooms are bigger, but we have fewer places to hide all of our stuff.
 Before we moved, we really had to take inventory of the things that were essential/important to us and ditch the rest.

 The next thing to deal with was our wine collection.
 We don't have anything expensive or super fancy, just stuff we had bought at the few wine tastings we had attended or stuff people brought by during holidays and such.

 What I truly enjoy is watching the moon rise over the ocean at night.
-Of course this does not happen on as regular a schedule as sunrise, but it gives me something to look forward to.
-There's usually 3-4 days in a row where the moon is coming up over the ocean between nightfall and when I go to bed.
+Of course, this does not happen on as regular a schedule as sunrise, but it gives me something to look forward to.
+There are usually 3-4 days in a row where the moon is coming up over the ocean between nightfall and when I go to bed.
 Simply beautiful.

 My allergies are better – I'm not sure which pharma company makes Claritin, but I used to pretty much keep them in business.
-I've dealt with allergies all my life, we have a lot of pollen here in Florida, and its especially bad certain times of year.
+I've dealt with allergies all my life, we have a lot of pollen here in Florida, and it's especially bad at certain times of the year.